zama-ai/concrete/docs/explanations/backends/new_backend.md

 ## Context

-The concrete backends are implementations of the cryptographic primitives of the Zama variant of [TFHE](https://eprint.iacr.org/2018/421.pdf).
+The Concrete backends are implementations of the cryptographic primitives of the Zama variant of [TFHE](https://eprint.iacr.org/2018/421.pdf).

 There are client features (private and public key generation, encryption and decryption) and server features (homomorphic operations on ciphertexts using public keys).